The "Show Me" state is being shown they made the wrong choice...

 Mid Continent Nail is among the top three manufacturers in Poplar Bluff, and produces half of the nails made in the United States.

 Considering Butler County, Missouri, went 79.2 percent for Donald Trump in 2016, it would seem a whole lot of Trump supporters will soon be looking for new jobs in Missouri and sadly, there don’t appear to be any new manufacturing jobs on the horizon in Butler County.
-A 25 percent tariff on steel that started June 1 on the wire used to make the nails is pricing Mid Continent out of the market, said Skarich.
-A 10 percent tariff is also now being assessed against aluminum.
-Only imports from Argentina, Australia, Brazil and South Korea are exempted from the tariffs.

 The workers at Mid Continent Nail Corporation aren’t the only ones in Missouri feeling the pain of Trump’s tariffs.
 Soybeans are Missouri’s #1 crop and soybean prices are tanking.
 From the St. Louis Post-Dispatch: